awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/health-enhanced-metrics-server-iis.md

-# Web Server Metrics Capture in IIS on Windows Server<a name="health-enhanced-metrics-server-iis"></a>
+# Web server metrics capture in IIS on Windows server<a name="health-enhanced-metrics-server-iis"></a>

 On the Windows Server platform, Elastic Beanstalk adds a module to the IIS web server's request pipeline and captures metrics about HTTP request times and response codes\.
 The module sends these metrics to the on\-instance health agent using a high\-performance interprocess communication \(IPC\) channel\.
 The health agent aggregates these metrics, combines them with operating system metrics, and sends them to the Elastic Beanstalk service\.